top of page

 Another gem for offline reading!

 ReadEra is lightweight, easy to use, and doesn’t bombard you with ads.
-It's perfect for organizing personal files — especially if you have a hoard of ePub, PDF, or mobi books sitting in your drive.
+It’s perfect for organising personal files—especially if you have a hoard of ePub, PDF, or mobi books sitting in your drive.

 Pros